 At Wagner Machine, we typically rely on wire EDM, milling, or turning to finish 3D metal printed parts.
 We have all of these capabilities in-house and can objectively determine the optimal machining method on a part-by-part basis.

-Want to leverage our combined capabilities for your part?
-We can start printing most parts in 1-2 weeks and coordinate machining as soon as parts have been stress relieved.
+Want to leverage our finish machining capabilities for your 3D printed part?
+We can coordinate machining as soon as the parts have been stress relieved.
 We look forward to working with you – Request a quote today!